jarekmadczak/jarekmadczak/README.md

 ### HI There 👋<br>
-Hello, I'm Mikołaj Radzikowski, a passionate student at Uniwersytet Rzeszowski on a mission to become a professional programmer. 🎓💻 <br>
+Hello, I'm Mikołaj Radzikowski, a passionate student at Uniwersity of Rzeszów on a mission to become a professional programmer. 🎓💻 <br>
 <br>
 🌟 About Me:
 <br>